Complete guide to bottom-up watering plant container gardens

 This depends on the size of your pot, how thirsty they are, and how aerated your pot is.

-Let me explain, the bigger the size of your pot, the longer it will take to suck up the water.
+The bigger the size of your pot, the longer it will take to suck up the water.

 If you haven't watered in a long time, the plants will suck up the moisture quicker than if you just watered yesterday and there's still moisture in your plant pot.